2021 PH27: Physical characteristics

-At perihelion is heated up to temperatures of over 1000 K. Due to the resulting temperature differences between 's lit-up and shadowed areas, thermal shock is theorized to have caused numerous surface fractures on the asteroid.
+At perihelion, the Sun heats the surface of up to temperatures of over 1000 K, before cooling down as the surface rotates away from the Sun.
+Due to the resulting temperature differences between 's dayside and nightside areas, thermal shock is theorized to have caused numerous surface fractures on the asteroid.
+Despite its extreme thermal environment, does not show evidence of dust ejection nor blue tinting of its surface by heated refractory organics.